Intro to campaign optimization

 Ad quality is a major factor taken into account by our auction algorithm when determining which Tweets will serve.
 Follow these tips to ensure your Tweets are set up for success:

 - Have multiple Tweets in your campaigns.
-By adding multiple Promoted Tweets and varying the creative (i.e. using a Card, image + URL in Tweet copy, just Tweet copy + URL, etc), you allow the algorithm to have more ads to choose from when determining your best performing ad.
+By adding multiple Promoted Ads and varying the creative (i.e. using a button, image + URL in Tweet copy, just Tweet copy + URL, etc), you allow the algorithm to have more ads to choose from when determining your best performing ad.

 - Refresh your creatives often.
 Twitter is what’s happening, so staying up to date with new, relevant content increases your chances of successful serve.
 If your campaign isn’t serving as many impressions as you’d like, try swapping out your Tweets for fresh ones.